BillOatmanWork/EmbyRefresh/README.md

 To get Emby api key go to dashboard>advanced>security and generate one.

-If server IP address anrt are not provided, localhost and 8096 are assumed.
+If server IP address and port are not provided, localhost and 8096 are assumed.